itzg/docker-mc-backup/README.md

 ### Cron scheduling

 > [!WARNING]
 > The container must be run with root user to launch `crond`.
-While you can use `BACKUP_UID` parameter to use non-root user, this is still less secure than running the container as non-root user.
+While you can use `CRON_BACKUP_UID` parameter to use non-root user, this is still less secure than running the container as non-root user.

 Enable clock based scheduling with Cron by setting `CRON_SCHEDULE` to a value in the format of a [cron expression](https://en.wikipedia.org/wiki/Cron#Cron_expression).